Alcoy, Cebu: Pugalo

 The country's largest dolomite quarry is mined in Pugalo.

 Climate

 Tourist attractions

 Alcoy's Nug-as forest is the last rainforest of Cebu.
 It borders the town of Argao and is connected to the town's Lantoy Mountain.
 It is the home of the Black Shama (Copsychus Cebuensis), a local species of song bird in the family Muscicapidae that is only found in Cebu, where it is known locally as "Siloy".

 The Siloy Festival is Alcoy's nature festival and eco-tourism project.
 It is in honor of St. Rose of Lima.
 The festival takes its name from the local term of the Black Shama.
 The festival is a project meant to promote awareness of the Black Shama and its endangered nature and to help preserve Cebu's endemic Shama species of birds, as well to help save Mother Earth.
 It is celebrated on 23 August every year.

+Nug-as Sea of Clouds is also found in mountain barangay of Nug-as, Alcoy which also serve as a tourist attraction in the municipality.